 What if charging your electric vehicle was more convenient than filling up a gas guzzler?
 What if you didn’t need to alter your daily routine?
 What if you didn’t even need to leave your street?

-We live busy lives, we work longer hours than ever, our minds are constantly bombarded with a never-ending list of ‘things’ we need to do.
-Adding to your long list of tiresome errands, a trip to your local supermarket to charge your car for 40 minutes hardly sounds like an enticing proposition, rather another hassle in your busy life.
-Just one more thing to worry about.
+We live busy lives.
+We work longer hours than ever, and our minds are constantly bombarded with a never-ending list of ‘things’ we need to do.
+Adding to this list with a trip to your local supermarket to charge your electric car for 40 minutes hardly sounds like an enticing proposition, rather another hassle in your busy life.

-To encourage people to make the transition to electric vehicles, we must show them the ‘lights’, we must make it as easy as possible for them to jump ship from their petrol-headedness, and this means providing them with sufficient, convenient and reliable infrastructure… on their doorstep.
+To encourage people to make the transition to electric vehicles, we must show them the ‘lights’ - we must make it as easy as possible for them to jump ship from their petrol-headedness, and this means providing them with sufficient, convenient and reliable infrastructure right on their doorstep.

 Existing concerns, like range anxiety and cost, are swiftly being addressed by manufacturers through improved battery capacity and a continued reduction in costs as a result of an increase in economies of scale.
 The hot topic of concern therein lies with infrastructure, or lack thereof.

 Blending this statistic with the knowledge that over 80% of charging takes place at home due to greater convenience and prolonged dwell time, would give – we would hope – sufficient rationale for the installation of a vast on-street residential charging network.
 So why hasn’t it happened yet?

 Well, the burden (and we use that word with the utmost sympathy) of facilitating this has fallen, somewhat predictably, onto the plates of local councils, and the task is colossal.
 These local government teams are having to create new models for EV charging with no tried and tested best practices to refer to, all while managing restrictive timescales, and financial and political pressures.

 Getting EV Charging Stations Involved